 The discovery of electromagnetic waves

-The impact of transistors in society
+The introduction of transistors

 By now you see how industries influenced by electricity evolve.
 Nothing remains constant.